-Security Information And Event Management (SIEM) technology helps organizations detect, prioritize and respond to an endless number of security threats in real-time.
+Security information and event management (SIEM) technology helps organizations detect, prioritize and respond to an endless number of security threats in real-time.
 SIEM acts as a central repository for all security-related information.
 This includes events from firewalls, intrusion detection systems (IDS), intrusion prevention systems (IPS), application logs, web proxy server logs and more.

 The purpose of a SIEM system is to collect data from multiple sources, correlate it with other data, analyze the results using correlation rules and produce reports based on thresholds set by network administrators.
 The process starts with the collection of log files or syslog messages that are sent to the SIEM server over either UDP or TCP port 514.
 Once these log files are collected into a central database, they can be analyzed

-How does a SIEM work?
+How a SIEM works

 A SIEM is a system that consolidates security-related information like events and alerts from network devices such as firewalls, intrusion prevention systems (IPS), routers and servers, into a central database.